Qovery/qovery-client-python/docs/ApplicationConfigurationApi.md

 import time
 import qovery
 from qovery.api import application_configuration_api
-from qovery.model.errorunknown import ERRORUNKNOWN from qovery.model.inline_response200 import InlineResponse200
-from pprint import pprint
+from qovery.model.application_advanced_settings_request import ApplicationAdvancedSettingsRequest from qovery.model.application_advanced_settings_response import ApplicationAdvancedSettingsResponse from pprint import pprint
 # Defining the host is optional and defaults to https://api.qovery.com
 # See configuration.py for a list of all supported configuration parameters.